1. Make a sorter with ping pong balls and a yogurt container.

 3. Search for animals in a tray of tissue paper.

 Tear up tissue paper into small pieces and hide animals underneath.
-When your toddler finds each one, you get to repeat animal names and sounds or do a tickle attack.
+When your toddler finds each one, you get to repeat animal names and sounds or do a tickle attack by each animal.
 This is a great sensory activity and it helps language development if you talk about items you find.
-We mostly use these animal sets for animal play: Animal Planet Farm Bucket
+We used to play with these animal sets: Animal Planet Farm Bucket because they are not expensive for the set and we liked the size of animal toys, and later on we got Schleich animals – they are more expensive but their quality is just so great and they look very similar to how real animals look.

 4. Paint with water on construction paper.

-All you need is color paper and water, the easiest set up and cleanup.
+All you need is construction paper and water – the easiest set up and cleanup.
 Our toddler likes to use a brush, but some kids prefer to paint with fingers or sponges.
 Great for development of creativity, sensory awareness, fine motors skills.

 5. Sticky note peek-a-boo